Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Notations related to survival model

 \section{Notations related to survival model}

-In this section, we present the expression for $\psi$ and $\bm{G}$ in \eqref{def:R_size} for readers' convenience, which are introduced in \cite{ye}.
+In this section, we present the expressions for $\psi$ and $\bm{G}$ in \eqref{def:R_size} for readers' convenience, which are introduced in \cite{ye}.
 Recall the setup and notations in Section \ref{sec:survival}, and define random variables $O_{ij}$ for $i \in [n]$ and $j=0,1$ as follows

 where $ \mu(t)=E\{I_i\mid Y_i(t)=1\}$, $p(t) = \mathbb{E}\{Y_i(t)h(t\mid\bm{V}_i,I_i)\}/\mathbb{E}\left\{Y_i(t)\exp\left(\bm{\beta_*^\text{T}W_i}\right)\right\}$, and $\bm{\beta}_*$ is the in-probability limit of the maximum likelihood estimators $\hat{\bm{\beta}}_n$ under $H_0$.
 Then $\psi = \mathbb{E}\{\text{var}(O_{i1}\mid\bm{Z}_i)+\text{var}(O_{i0}\mid\bm{Z}_i)\}/2$ and $\bm{G} = \{\mathbb{E}(O_{i1} \mid \bm{Z}_i = \bm{z}); \bm{z} \in \mathcal{Z}\}$.